sc-ventures/cloudbreak-documentation/docs/aws-data.md

 #### Configuring Access to S3

 Amazon S3 is not supported as a default file system, but access to data in S3 from your cluster VMs can be automatically configured through attaching an instance profile allowing access to S3.
-You can optionally create or attach an existing instance profile during [cluster creation](aws-create.md#choose-blueprint), on the **Choose Blueprint** page.
+You can optionally create or attach an existing instance profile during [cluster creation](aws-create.md#choose-blueprint), on the **File System** page.

+[comment]: <> (Not sure if this option is available in the new UI.)

-#### Access Path
+#### Testing Access to S3

+To tests access to S3, SSH to a cluster node and run a few hadoop fs shell commands against your existing S3 bucket.

 Amazon S3 access path syntax is: